Andrew199617/js-syntax-extension/README.md

 The .ts file will be placed into the typings folder in your root directory.
 This is here vscode looks for typings.
 - Add compilerOptions.checkJs = true to your jsconfig.json or allowJs in tsconfig.json
 - The autocompile is sensitive to tab size.
 It picks up your tab size from editor.tabSize.
+- Set "editor.detectIndentation": false
 - You have to use Stroustrup or Allman style brackets.

 ![Auto compile JS](./images/autocompile.gif)